 - You can add other vegetables into the pot with these slow cooker cheesy potatoes, as long as they will cook in about the same amount of time.
 Frozen peas or carrots, green beans or mushrooms would work great.
 If you’re adding broccoli, add it at the end of the cook time so that it steams briefly and doesn’t become overcooked.

-- You can chop up some ham or smoked sausage (or cooked chicken, etc, etc, etc.) and stir it in with the potatoes to cook.
+- You can chop up some ham, smoked sausage or stir in some of this Crockpot Shredded Chicken and stir it in with the potatoes to cook.
 These cheesy crockpot potatoes become a full meal deal with no extra prep time!

 Tips for knowing your slow cooker: